 All other pruning should wait until the plant is out of dormancy.
 This is when you can tell whether a branch is still alive or if it requires removal.
 Remove no more than one third of the plant material when pruning winter-damaged trees/shrubs.
 If more pruning needs to be done, wait until the following spring.

 How to Prune Winter Damaged Trees

 These tips will help when pruning cold damaged trees or shrubs becomes inevitable:

 - Use sharp tools to avoid further injury to the tree or shrub.

 - Make pruning cuts at an angle that reflects moisture away from the cut to reduce the chance of mold or fungal issues.

 - Keep cuts outside the trunk by removing outside the branch collar, the bump around the secondary growth where it grows from the parent wood.

-- Large branches need to be removed with 3 cuts.
-Make one under the branch, one over it and then the final cut.
+- Large branches need to be removed with three cuts.
+Make one under the branch, one over it, and then the final cut.
 This reduces the chance that the weight of the tree will pull the branch down and cause a tear, creating a bigger wound and often exposing the cambium.

 - Cut back to green wood to ensure that the remaining plant material is alive.

 Pruning isn’t the only method of treating trees and shrubs with winter damage.